KnownStormChaser/master-weather-model-list/observations/radar/README.md

 ## What's intentionally missing (for now)

 Several systems were evaluated but not given full entries, for reasons worth recording.
-This catalog's radar entries are reserved for **real-time (or near-real-time) operational feeds**; genuinely open datasets that are only delayed or archival are noted here instead.
+This catalog's radar entries are reserved for **real-time (or near-real-time) operational feeds** delivered in a **standard gridded binary container**; genuinely open datasets that fall short only on timeliness or only on container format are noted here instead.

 - **Canada (ECCC / MSC)** — viewer/imagery only.
 The open channels are rendered GIF (Datamart) and WMS map images (GeoMet); there is no open gridded feed.
 Worth revisiting if a WCS coverage or GRIB/GeoTIFF path appears (a "Radar product guide" is pending on the MSC side).
 - **MET Norway HF-radar** — High-Frequency radar measuring **ocean surface currents**, not precipitation.
 A different instrument class; not weather radar.
 - **Rendered image services** — `api.met.no` radar, NWS RIDGE / RIDGE II tiles, and national WMS/viewer loops return images, not gridded data.
-- **Radar-derived nowcasts** — DWD RADVOR and RADOLAN-RV, KONRAD3D, and the nowcast fields bundled inside MRMS (FLASH, ANC) project future states; they are flagged for the **nowcasting model** section rather than documented here.
+- **Radar-derived nowcasts** — DWD RADVOR and RADOLAN-RV, KONRAD3D, the nowcast fields bundled inside MRMS (FLASH, ANC), and CWA Taiwan's next-1-hour radar QPF (`F-B0046`, echo extrapolation on the same 441 × 561 grid as its QPE sibling) project future states; they are flagged for the **nowcasting model** section rather than documented here.
 - **IDEAM (Colombia)** — genuine open single-site Level II data in Sigmet/IRIS format (`s3://s3-radaresideam`, `us-east-1`, CC BY 4.0), with a historical archive back to 2018.
 Noted here rather than given a full entry because the recent feed is **delayed and intermittent** rather than real-time: checked against the live bucket, the newest data typically runs 1–2 days behind, with whole days absent and only part of the network present on a given day.
 Valuable as a historical Level II archive — worth a full entry if IDEAM moves to a reliable real-time feed.
+- **CWA (Taiwan)** — open, real-time, genuinely gridded radar data, excluded on **container format** alone.
+CWA publishes a national composite reflectivity (`O-A0059` — 921 × 881 at 0.0125°, dBZ, origin 115°E/18°N on TWD67, updated every 10 minutes, blending the Wufenshan, Hualien, Chigu, Kenting, Shulin, Nantun, and Linyuan radars) and a gauge-corrected past-1-hour QPE (`O-B0045` — 441 × 561 at 0.0125°, mm, origin 118°E/20°N), both anonymously downloadable from `s3://cwaopendata/Observation/` (`ap-northeast-1`) under the Taiwan Open Government Data License.
+Grid geometry, units, scan order, and missing-value codes (−99 invalid, −999 outside radar coverage or QC-removed) are all properly documented in the accompanying metadata — but the field itself arrives as **comma-separated scientific-notation floats inside a JSON or XML wrapper** (~8.9 MB per composite), not GRIB2, NetCDF, or ODIM HDF5.
+The bucket is also **latest-only**: each product is a fixed key overwritten in place, with no date partitioning and no archive.
+Worth a full entry if CWA adds a binary gridded container.

 Other national radar services with open **real-time** gridded feeds may be added as they are verified.